awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-unwrapKey.md

           [-attest]
 ```

-## <a name="unwrapKey-examples"></a>
+## Example<a name="unwrapKey-examples"></a>

-These examples show how to use `unWrapKey` to import encrypted keys into the HSMs in a cluster\.

-**Example : Import an encrypted key from a file**
+**Example**
 This command imports an wrapped \(encrypted\) copy of a Triple DES \(3DES\) symmetric key from the `3DES.key` file into the HSMs\.
-To unwrap \(decrypt\) the key, the command uses the `-w` parameter to specify key 6, an AES key on the HSM\.
+To unwrap \(decrypt\) the key, the command uses the `-w` parameter to specify key `6`, an AES key on the HSM\.
 The AES key that unwraps during import must be the same key that wrapped during export, or a cryptographically identical copy\.
 The output shows that the key in the file was unwrapped and imported\.
-The new key has key handle 29\.
+The new key has key handle `29`\.
-If you are using `unWrapKey` to move a key between clusters, you must first create an AES wrapping key that exists on both clusters\.
+If you are using unWrapKey to move a key between clusters, you must first create an AES wrapping key that exists on both clusters\.
 You can generate a key outside of the HSMs and then use `imSymKey` to import it to the HSMs on both cluster\.
-Or, generate an AES key in the HSMs on one cluster, use exSymKey to export it in plain text to a file, and then use `imSymKey` to import the plaintext key into the other cluster\.
-Once the wrapping key is established on both clusters, you can use `wrapKey` and `unWrapKey` to move encrypted keys between clusters without ever exposing the plaintext key\.
+Or, generate an AES key in the HSMs on one cluster, use exSymKey to export it in plaintext to a file\.
+Then use `imSymKey` to import the plaintext key into the other cluster\.
+Once the wrapping key is established on both clusters, you can use wrapKey and unWrapKey to move encrypted keys between clusters without ever exposing the plaintext key\.

 ```
         Command:  unWrapKey -f 3DES.key -w 6